neurobionics/robot-ci/README.md

    - Choose the custom image you recently downloaded from your image build
    - Select the SD card as the storage medium
    - When prompted “Apply OS customization options?”, select **No** (Robot CI already configures everything).
 2. Boot your RPi.
 Use a proper power supply (15–25W).
-Do not power the Pi from a laptop USB port.
+Do not power the RPi from a laptop USB port.

-> [!NOTE]
+> ⚠️
-> **First Boot**: On first boot, the Pi configures itself (this takes ~5 minutes).
-Do not unplug the Pi during this process.
+> **First Boot**: On first boot, the RPi configures itself (this takes ~5 minutes).
+Do not unplug the RPi during this process.
 Then reboot once to activate networking and email notifications.
+This only happens the first boot after flashing.
 3. Connect via:
    - Enterprise or Home network: Check your email, you should have received an IP address from the RPI.
    If you haven't received an email: